-A successful home purchase starts long before you sign on the dotted line.
+A successful home purchase starts long before you sign on the dotted line, especially for First-Time Homebuyers.
 Preparations should start months or even years before you buy your first home.
 The more prepared you are, the better deal you’ll get.

 Before you buy a home, know the steps you can take to improve your chances of mortgage approval for a smoother experience.

 Check out our top tips below to help you buy your first home.

 You don’t have to borrow the amount a lender pre-approves you for – that’s the maximum amount you can borrow.

 Before you buy a home, look at the payment.
 Make sure you can afford it.
 If you can, take the amount out of your checking account for a few months and see how it feels.
 Can you comfortably afford it?
 If not, consider borrowing less than the pre-approval states.

 In just a few clicks you can estimate what your monthly mortgage payment will be before you move forward with an offer on a new home.
 If you have any questions please don’t hesitate to ask!